Greta Thunberg Marches In France Against Oil Drilling

-Bordeaux: Ecological activist Greta Thunberg on Sunday joined a protest in the south-west of France against eight planned oil wells, which in theory will be banned in the country by 2040.
+(MENAFN- Jordan Times) BORDEAUX - Ecological activist Greta Thunberg on Sunday joined a protest in the southwest of France against eight planned oil wells, which in theory will be banned in the country by 2040.

 “The exit from fossil fuels must begin now by rejecting this project,” said Natalie Herve, a spokeswoman for the group.